jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

   (c) all of the information listed in section 13:
   (d) information on the likely form of the joint arrangement, including whether it is anticipated it will involve water services being delivered by—
     (i) a joint WSCCO; or
-    (ii) an arrangement described in section 137 of the LGA2002; or (iii) another organisation or arrangement that the territorial authorities are considering.
+    (ii) a joint water service provider arrangement under section 26 of the Local Government (Water Services) Act 2025; or (iii) another organisation or arrangement that the territorial authorities are considering.
 (2) To the extent that further information about the joint arrangement is available when the plan is submitted to the Secretary under section 18, a joint water services delivery plan may also contain that information, including—
   (a) the ownership structure; and